DeanLeong/sql-intro-lesson/readme.md

 ## Independent Practice - 15 mins

-There's _no way_ you're going to remember the exact syntax of everything we just did, but let's practice a habit you should have been doing since week 1: finding and reading documentation.
-Checkout [this PostgreSQL tutorial](http://www.tutorialspoint.com/postgresql/) and using the same database and datatable of users, get through a many of these SQL challenges as possible in the next 10 minutes:
+Using the same database from above, get through as many of these SQL challenges as you can.

 - Insert five more students:
   - Nancy Gong is 40 and lives at 200 Horton Ave., Lynbrook, NY